Getting Started

 Device Support

-• invarlock doctor reports the detected accelerators.
+• invarlock doctor reports detected accelerators.

 Next Steps